ParkerGreyAddison/resume/README.md

 # Resume & Curriculum Vitae

-Contains my resume as a one-page PDF, and my CV available as a rendered Markdown file or as a PDF.
+Contains my resume as a one-page PDF, and my CV available as a Markdown file.

 These can also be viewed [at my website](http://parkeraddison.com/resume.html), including a slightly interactive webview of my CV.